 Each case study includes a scenario describing a potential ethical dilemma, a choice of responses, and questions to facilitate thought and discussion to determine if the situation is indeed an ethical issue and, if so, how a satisfactory resolution can be reached.

 If you believe an AHIMA member has violated the Code of Ethics, you may file a complaint with AHIMA.
 To submit a member complaint, complete the Alleged Violation of AHIMA Code of Ethics form and submit to email@example.com.
 For additional information, please read the AHIMA Policy and Procedures for Disciplinary Review and Appeal.

 Submit a Complaint on an AHIMA Certified Member or Non-Member

-Potential ethics violations regarding misconduct that involves currently certified individuals (i.e. certificate holders) must be submitted via an Ethics Complaint Form, along with supporting documentation, to CCHIIM@ahima.org or mailed to the address below.
+Potential ethics violations regarding misconduct that involves currently certified individuals (i.e. certificate holders) must be submitted via an Ethics Complaint Form, along with supporting documentation, to CCHIIM@ahima.org.
 The CCHIIM Review Panel hears potential ethics violations regarding misconduct, pursuant to the AHIMA Code of Ethics and the CCHIIM Disciplinary and Appeal Policy.
 For additional information please see the CCHIIM Disciplinary and Appeal Policy Flowchart.